zhejilab/PepScore/README.txt

 	-o outputFile: output file.

 You can download the phyloCSF score files from the following website: https://data.broadinstitute.org/compbio1/PhyloCSFtracks/
+The downloaded files are the bw format.
+And convert the files to the bedGraph format using the "bigWigToBedGraph" tool from the UCSC Genome Browser, which can be downloaded from "https://hgdownload.soe.ucsc.edu/admin/exe/".
+Be sure the phylocsfDir contains the following files:
+PhyloCSF+1.bedGraph, PhyloCSF+2.bedGraph, PhyloCSF+3.bedGraph, PhyloCSF-1.bedGraph, PhyloCSF-2.bedGraph, PhyloCSF-3.bedGraph

 3. Run "PepScore.R" to calculate PepScore.
 As shown in the example folder, the input file should contain the following minimum column information for each ORF in a row.